aree6/LiftShift/GITHUB_SETUP.md

 **Full Description:**
 ```
-HevyAnalytics is a powerful web application that transforms your Hevy app workout CSV exports into comprehensive analytics and visualizations.
+LiftShift transforms your Hevy app workout CSV exports into comprehensive analytics and visualizations.
 Track your training volume, monitor personal records, analyze exercise performance, and get real-time feedback on your workout sets.

 ✨ Features:
 - Dashboard with volume trends and workout distribution